Off my Bucket List, On my Brag List: The highest, The Farthest, The Most Difficult and The Most Beautiful Mountains

 Mt.
 Talinis

-The trails, with Mt.
-Talinis' very diverse flora and fauna are fascinating, sometimes surreal.
-Mt.
-Talinis is also known as Cuernos de Negros or horns of Negros and is the second highest in the Visayas at 1,903 meters.
+The trails, winding through Mt.
+Talinis' diverse flora and fauna, are nothing short of fascinating, often bordering on the surreal.
+Known as Cuernos de Negros or the horns of Negros, Mt.
+Talinis stands proudly as the second-highest peak in the Visayas, reaching an elevation of 1,903 meters.

 Mt.
 Ugo